inet-framework/inet-showcases/docs/visualizer/datalinkactivity/index.md

 ---
 layout: page
 title: Visualizing Data Link Activity
-hidden: true
 ---

 <script type="text/javascript" src="../../javascripts/imgToFullSize.js" charset="UTF-8"></script>

 ## Goals

-In INET simulations, it is often useful to be able to visualize traffic between network nodes.
+With INET simulations, it is often useful to be able to visualize network traffic.
 INET offers several visualizers for this task, operating at various levels of the network stack.
 In this showcase, we examine `DataLinkVisualizer` that can provide graphical feedback about data link level traffic.

-The showcase consists of four simulation models, each demonstrating different features of data link activity visualization.
+The showcase consists of four simulation models, each demonstrating different features of the data link activity visualizer.

 INET version: `3.6`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/visualizer/datalinkactivity" target="_blank">`inet/showcases/visualizer/datalinkactivity`</a>